Last updated on April 19th, 2022

 Prediabetes is a big risk factor.
 Lifestyle changes and controlled sugar levels help delay the onset and development of diabetes.
 Almonds relate to reduced LDL (low-density lipoprotein) levels and increased cholesterol levels.
 LDL is bad cholesterol in the body.
 Good cholesterol helps in decreasing inflammation and heart problems.
 They are also additional risk factors for a prediabetic/ diabetic individual.

-The high concentration of magnesium in almonds helps manage and prevent the development of type 2 diabetes.
+The high concentration of magnesium in almonds help manage and prevent the development of type 2 diabetes.
 For a prediabetic, it might control insulin secretion and manage the prognosis.
 They decrease oxidative stress.
 It is a key factor accountable for diabetes and heart problems.

 One serving of almonds might fulfil a person’s daily magnesium needs.
 Having almonds in combination with dietary practices and exercise may aid in making a difference.
 They also manage sugar levels in the long run.